Pxyzi3c/real-time-graph-based-risk-engine/streaming/README.md

 2. Connect to Kafka Container and Create Topics
 > [!NOTE]
-> Already accomplished when you run the docker compose through init_kafka Access kafka command line
+> Already accomplished when you run the docker
+Access kafka command line
 ```bash
 docker exec -it kafka bash